josuneha/SoftEng/README.md

 # Product edition

-In the Servlet ProductEdit, include the other fields of the product:  CategoryId, QuantityPerUnit, UnitsInStock, UnitsOnOrder, ReorderLevel, Discontinued.
+In the Servlet ProductEdit, include the other fields of the product:  CategoryId, QuantityPerUnit, UnitsInStock and UnitsOnOrder.
 The changes are saved in the servlet ProductUpdate.java

 # Category list